 It’s a mixture of solid business advice, motivational snippets and a lot of humor with a great North East accent that you Americans will die for.
 Even Brits love a Geordie accent!

-If you want to know why you need to take action to clear your garden of weeds and what FEAR really stands for – you maybe thinking, false evidence appearing real, but I prefer the other explanation – then this will help you out.
+If you want to know why you need to take action to clear your garden of weeds and what FEAR really stands for – you may be thinking, false evidence appearing real, but I prefer the other explanation – then this will help you out.

-Note: I’m proud to say Michael is now a friend of mine and even wrote the into to my book The Clarity Method coming in January 2019.
+Note: I’m proud to say Michael is now a friend of mine and even wrote the intro to my book The Clarity Method coming in January 2019.
 But we became friends because I read the book and liked it, so my bias was already present before I knew the guy.

 21. The 4 Agreements by Don Miguel Ruiz